avrelaun/prettier-stylelint-conflict/README.md

 # prettier-stylelint-conflict
-Sample test code to illustrate incoherent stylelint behaviour when used after prettier --write
+Sample test code to illustrate incoherent stylelint behaviour

-yarn run fix:
+yarn run fix-ko:

-works pretty well without errors, eslint --fix works nicely, but stylelint --fix does not fix all the issues that would be fixed by running stylelint yarn run stylelint standalone
+works pretty well without errors, eslint --fix works nicely, but stylelint --fix does not fix all the issues that would be fixed by running stylelint yarn run stylelint --fix standalone

-yarn run fix2:
+yarn run fix-ok:

-the only difference is the removal of the --write option in prettier, eslint works exactly the same but stylelint --fix now fixes every issues automatically.
+by running stylelint --fix twice, the errors caught on yarn run stylelint are caught and fixed nicely.

 ![alt text](https://i.kym-cdn.com/photos/images/newsfeed/000/173/576/Wat8.jpg "Wat")

-Do not know if this is yarn-related, prettier-related or stylelint-related